h4l0gen/h4l0gen.github.io/_posts/2024-10-23-eks-cluster-games-walkthrough.md

 $ export K8S_AUTH_TOKEN="<token here>"
 ```

-to check permissions changes or not try listing the pods
+to check permission changed or not try listing the pods
 ```
 $ kubectl get pods --token $K8S_AUTH_TOKEN
 No resources found in challenge4 namespace.
 ```
-yes permissions are changed.
+yes permissions are changed now.
 ```
 kubectl auth can-i --list --token $K8S_AUTH_TOKEN
 warning: the list may be incomplete: webhook authorizer does not support user rule resolution